 This is a BPM that you can use it completely independently of your smartphone.
 All you are required to do to take a reading is press one button.

 With this device Omron has married their accurate technology with connectivity.
 In our hands-on review, we found the operation to be very smooth, fast and noiseless.
 The convenience of having no bulky heavy units or long tubes cannot be overstated!

-Philips has joined last year the increasingly crowded market for wearables with its own platform and ecosystem.
-The health suite gadgets are all listed with the FDA and include: a health watch, a body analysis scale, an ear thermometer, an upper arm BMP and a wrist BMP.
+Not one to be left behind, Philips has its own connected health platform and ecosystem.
+It consists of an FDA approved health watch, a body analysis scale, an ear thermometer, an upper arm BMP and a wrist BMP.

 As you would expect, the Upper Arm BPM measures systolic & diastolic pressure and heart rate.
 It also monitors your blood pressure over time in the Philips Health Suite health app and shows how your measurement compares to the WHO blood pressure classification.
 Up to two different people can use the monitor to track their readings.

 It is clear that Philips is not targeting fitness enthusiasts with its suite of devices.
 These are gadgets that are targeted for consumers who are at risk of chronic, lifestyle-related conditions such as high blood pressure or heart disease, and who may not have considered a health wearable in the past.